 Once a door ding has been corrected via PDR, the panel is fully restored.
 There’s nothing special you need to do to protect the repair — the factory paint is intact and hasn’t been compromised by the process.
 Normal washing, waxing, and paint protection apply just as they did before.

-The more durable protection is simply knowing that when a ding does happen, you have a repair option that removes it completely and leaves no trace on the vehicle’s history.
+The more durable protection is knowing that when a ding does happen, you have a repair option that removes it completely and leaves no trace on the vehicle’s history.
 That knowledge changes how much a door ding costs you — both financially and psychologically.

 Door Ding PDR — Frequently Asked Questions